 “No one does anything inappropriate, given their model of the world.”

-The problem is I’ve never seen nor experienced Trump’s angle.
+The problem is I’ve never either seen or experienced Trump’s angle.
 It’s probably diametrically opposite to mine, and only God is able to encompass all angles of the universe, all experiences of every being that ever existed.

 So what’s left?
 I suppose just the certainty that my neighbour has his experience to which I am blind, and I have my experience to which he is blind.
 Therefore unless the experience is revealed to me in every intimate detail, I am bound to face a degree of ignorance.